Back

 2. Wise men say

-Most NYC angel investors didn’t just magically gain their money — they had to learn a ton while they were growing up their wealth.
+Most NYC angel investors didn’t just magically gain their money — they had to learn a ton while growing their wealth.
 When an angel investor comes to your company, you get access to all the knowledge your investor has.
 Surely, you can use it to develop the startup.
-Although 9 in 10 startups fail, angel investor’s experience can make your company the one success story.
+Although 9 in 10 startups fail, an angel investor’s experience can make your company the one success story.

 3. Money is not a loan

 As you take out your small business loan, your bank will expect you to repay it, irrespective of whether the venture actually succeeds.
 An angel investor operates according to a different framework.
-They’ll offer you the capital needed to get the ball rolling and receive an ownership stake in your company as an exchange.
+They’ll offer you the capital needed to get the ball rolling and receive an ownership stake in your company in exchange.
 If the startup takes off, you’ll both reap the financial rewards.
 If your company falls flat, an angel investor won’t expect you to pay the offered funds back.

 Two hands holding a coin as a metaphor of NYC angel investors